 10 Career Building Certifications

-Below in no particular order are 10 certifications that can validate and improve your present skills and add valuable stops on your IT career path.
+Below in no particular order are 10 certifications that can certify and improve your present skills and add valuable stops on your IT career path.

 ITIL V3 Foundation Certificate in IT Service Management

 ITIL v3 is a best practice framework for IT Service Management that is being adopted by IT departments around the world.
 There are four levels of ITIL V3 certification.
-The Foundation certificate is the entry level certification that shows general knowledge of the key parts of ITIL V3.
-ITIL V3 certifications are most beneficial to managers and leadership.
+The Foundation certificate is the entry-level certification that shows general knowledge of the key parts of ITIL V3.
+ITIL V3 certifications are most useful to managers and leadership.

 For more information on ITIL V3 certifications visit the ITIL website.